Logo The Horse Information Resource

 Should you lean forward or backward when on a hill?
 If so, how much?
 Does it really matter?

 These are good questions because I often see riders leaning much too little or too far backwards when going downhill or vice versa.
 Leaning too far either way actually makes it harder for your horse.
-To lean properly, you need to understand the physics of movement (DON'T WORRY!
+To lean properly, you need to understand that you don't actually lean at all.
+A short discussion of the physics of movement will help clarify this (DON'T WORRY!
 There will be NO MATH here.)

 When going up or down a hill, keep your body vertical and don't move around or squirm — this will keep you more stable in the saddle and make it the least burdensome way for the horse to move himself and you up or down that hill.
 To a fellow rider, being vertical when going downhill will look as if you're leaning back in relation to your horse, or look as if you're leaning forward when going uphill.
 If you're not sure whether or not you're vertical, look at surrounding trees (if any) — most will grow relatively vertical, even on a hill, and then align your torso with them.